 Organized leagues and groups with a field permit have first priority for field use.
 Multi-purpose game fields (baseball, football, soccer, lacrosse, rugby, field hockey, etc.) are reserved for league games and authorized practice only.
-However, multi-purpose practice fields or grassy areas are available for the general public when not in use by leagues.
-Baseball/softball fields, Tennis Courts/Pickleball Courts may be used by the general public when not in use by leagues with permits.
-A permit can be obtained by contacting Tyrone Harris's office at 301-475-4200, ext.
-71670.
+However, multi-purpose practice fields or grassy areas and baseball/softball fields are available for the general public when not in use by leagues.
+Outdoor Tennis Courts/Pickleball Courts may be used by the general public on a first come, first serve basis.
+Requests for permits must be submitted online at:

+www.stmaryscountymd.gov/recreate/Parks/FieldUsePermit.
 Permits are issued by the following policies: